[NEW] GoFundMe’s latest report: The Social State of Giving

 This next year, your first step is committing to prioritize organizing donor information.

-If you’re not doing so already, your organization should be recording every touch point with donors and prospective donors (leads).
+If you’re not doing so already, your organization should be recording every touchpoint with donors and prospective donors (leads).
 Tracking supporters’ interactions with your organization is the only way you’ll be able to continually build these relationships and engage supporters in meaningful ways.
 You’ll be able to eliminate any guesswork around your fundraising and communications strategies and make data-driven decisions to build your donor relationships.

-For example, a constituent relationship management (CRM) system, like Salesforce, can help track your data, observe trends, and identify opportunities for larger contributions down the road.
+For example, a constituent relationship management (CRM) system, like Salesforce, can help track donor data, observe trends, and identify opportunities for larger contributions down the road.
 Especially relevant to metrics and donor data is this post: 5 Metrics Every Development Director Should Know

 2. Build Rapport with First-Time Givers